jaz303/taylor/README.md

 #### `taylor clean`

-Delete all build products.
-Does not remove Makefiles or any other files created by `taylor regen`.
+Delete all build products for the current package.
+Does not remove supporting Makefiles or any other files created by `taylor regen`.

 #### `taylor zap`

 Recursively delete all build products, Makefiles and any other generated files, including those contained within installed modules.
 Use this command to force a fresh build of your entire project tree.

-Be warned, this command is somewhat indiscriminate and will delete any `build` directory it encounters, regardless of whether it was created by Taylor or not.
+Be warned, this command is somewhat indiscriminate and will delete any `build` directory it encounters, regardless of whether or not it was created by Taylor.

 #### `taylor make <target>`

-Low level command; run an explicit `make` target inside Taylor's environment.
+Low level command; run an explicit `make` rule inside Taylor's environment.

 #### `taylor regen`